CIG-UCL/polaffini/README.md

 # License
 Please read the [license](./LICENSE.md).\
-The methods implemented in the Software are protected through patents filed in various territories.
-For additional details regarding the patents, contact the Company at info@ainostics.com.
+In particular, some methods (POLAFFINI) implemented in this repository are protected through patents filed in various territories.
+For additional details regarding the patents, contact info@ainostics.com.